qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 sent to the database.
 Expressions using unsupported operators or functions will gracefully fallback to local evaluation.

-Support of PostgreSQL data tyes
+Support of PostgreSQL data types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Most of common data types are supported by the PostgreSQL provider: integer, float, varchar, geometry and timestamp.
+Most of common data types are supported by the PostgreSQL provider: integer, float, varchar, geometry, timestamp and array.

-Array data types are not supported.

 .. index:: shp2pgsql
    single: PostGIS; shp2pgsql